chrisguest75/honeycomb_examples/09_script_tracing/TEMPLATE_README.md

 TODO:

-* Pass in traceid, parentid.
-* Pass in events and attributes to set on trace.
+* Pass in events and attributes to set on trace (this can be done in json).
+* Set the time for spans.
+* Set child spans using passed in spanid to generate a parent

 Thoughts: